microsoft/vscode-wiki/Automated-Issue-Triaging.md

 ### Training

 On a monthly basis, a dump of all issue data is automatically collected and given to a beefy Azure instance to train a new pair of models.
+This is manually [verified](https://github.com/JacksonKearl/testissues/issues?q=is%3Aissue+verify+new+model) on a [test issue stream](https://github.com/JacksonKearl/testissues/issues), then deployed to vscode proper by copying some bata around in Azure Blob Storage.

 ## Author Verification
 [Source](https://github.com/microsoft/vscode-github-triage-actions/tree/main/author-verified) | [Example](https://github.com/microsoft/vscode/issues/123756#issuecomment-844055203)